 It is often assumed that he is only a legend, but others contend that he was a historical character.
 There has been a great deal of debate on the historicity of the famous outlaw.
-This article examines some of the latest research and theories on this question and tries to determine if there was a real Robin Hood?
+This article examines some of the latest research and theories on this question and tries to determine a real Robin Hood?

-The story of Robin Hood
+What is the story of Robin Hood?

 Robin was very popular in English folklore, and his life and adventures were the subjects of many plays.
 However, there is no one definitive version of the tales.
 In one story Maid Marion is shown to be a witch and the enemy of the great bowman.
-By the 15th century, the stories of Robin and his ‘Merry Men’ had become associated with May Day festivities.
+By the 15th century, Robin and his ‘Merry Men’ stories had become associated with May Day festivities.
 May Day marked the beginning of summer, and it was for centuries more popular than Christmas.

 There were many portrayals of and references to Robin in Elizabethan and Jacobian dramas.
 Shakespeare referred to the ‘good’ bandit and his band in several of his dramas.
-For example, in one of his comedies he has one of his characters say, ‘By the bare scalp of Robin Hood’s fat friar/This fellow were a king for our wild faction!’
+For example, in one of his comedies, he has one of his characters say, ‘By the bare scalp of Robin Hood’s fat friar/This fellow were a king for our wild faction!’

-Robin of Locksley
+Who was Robin of Locksley in real life?